 Our patent attorneys are registered to practise before the Australian and New Zealand Patent Offices and they instruct patent attorneys registered before the Indonesian Patent Office on all aspects of Indonesian patent prosecution.

 Key prosecution events

 Indonesian national phase applications must be filed by 31 months from the earliest claimed priority date.
-Upon payment of a fee, an extension of time of 1 month can be obtained for entering the national phase.
+Upon payment of a fee, an extension time of 3 months can be obtained for entering the national phase.
 View the filing requirements for an Indonesian National phase application.